Consumer Information Programme for Sustainable Consumption and Production

 Everyone, in every sector and every region, is a consumer.
 We all, therefore, have a stake and a key role to play in the transition towards sustainable consumption and production patterns and the achievement of the Sustainable Development Goals.
 For everyone to fulfil this role to the best of their ability, everyone must be engaged and informed on the opportunities available to act sustainably in their purchasing and consumption choices and daily behaviour, and to be able to make demands of the businesses and governments that provide or support these choices.

-The 10YFP Consumer Information Programme (CIP) serves as a global platform to support the provision of quality information on goods and services, and the identification and implementation of the most effective strategies to engage consumers in sustainable consumption.
-It empowers and raises the profile of relevant policies, strategies, projects as well as initiatives and partnerships, building synergies and cooperation between different stakeholders to leverage resources towards mutual goals.
+The 10YFP Consumer Information Programme for Sustainable Consumption and Production (CI-SCP) supports the provision of quality information on goods and services, and the identification and implementation of effective strategies to engage consumers in sustainable consumption.
+It empowers and raises the profile of relevant policies, projects and partnerships, and provides opportunities for collaboration between all sectors and stakeholders.

 Empowering consumers, businesses, retailers and governments

 Research indicates that the demand for sustainable goods and services is high and growing, but consumers often remain unable to make informed choices.
 The main reasons for this include a lack of transparency or reliable and complete information, and the proliferation of labels and standards, which may be unclear, unchecked or simply complicate the comparison of information.
 The CI-SCP therefore engages the following stakeholders: